Child Safety Seats

 FOUR STEPS FOR KIDS

 The Addison Police Department realizes the importance of having a properly installed child safety seat.
-If you are unable to secure your child seat or would like assistance in checking your seat for recalls or proper installation, whether you are a resident of Addison or not, contact Community Service Officer J. Gilpin at (630) 543-3080 to have your child safety seat checked.
+If you are unable to secure your child seat or would like assistance in checking your seat for recalls or proper installation, if you are a resident of Addison, contact the Traffic Safety Unit at (630) 543-3080 to schedule an appointment (Wednesdays only) to have your child safety seat checked.
+Proof of residency required.

 Did you know that at least four out of five children in safety seats are improperly restrained?
 The National Highway Traffic Safety Association (NHTSA) recommends that all children, up to 80 pounds, use child safety seats.
 The Four Steps for Kids are:

 Use rear-facing seats for children from birth to at least 20 pounds and at least one year of age.

 Use forward-facing seats for children over 20 pounds and at least one year to about 40 pounds and about age four.

 Seat belts can seriously injure small children who are not properly placed in safety seats.
 Use booster seats for children who weigh from about 40 pounds to about 80 pounds and measure 4' 9" in height.